mendix/docs/content/howto/collaboration-requirements-management/on-premises-git-howto.md

     - Select the **Locally on disk** option.
     - In a file browser dialog box, browse to the directory containing your app and double-click the `.mpr` file (or select it and click **Open**).
         ![Open App Select File](attachments/on-premises-git-howto/open-app-select-file.png)
-    - The app is now open in **Studio Pro**.

 ### 4.6 Uploading to the Private Git Server

-Once you have an unversioned app, you can upload it to your private team server.
+Once you have an unversioned app project, you can upload it to your private team server.

 {{% alert type="warning" %}}
 The repository has to be completely empty (including README.md and. gitignore files), or the upload will fail.
 {{% /alert %}}

-To upload your app, do the following:
+To upload your app project, do the following:

-1. Open the app in Studio Pro and go to **Version Control > Upload to Version Control Server**.
+1. Open the app project in Studio Pro and go to **Version Control > Upload to Version Control Server**.
     ![Upload to Version Control Server Menu](attachments/on-premises-git-howto/upload-to-vc-menu.png)
 2. In the **Upload to Version Control Server** dialog box, select **Private server**.
 3. Select **Git** as the private server type (if you have both **Subversion** and **Git** enabled in the **Preferences Form**).